likit/RNASeq-methods-comparison/README.md

 RNASeq-methods-comparison
 =========================

-This project aims at comparing the results of biological network analysis from transcripts from following methods:
+This project aims to compare the results of biological network analysis from transcripts from following methods:
 * Tophat/Cufflinks (with and without integration of Ensembl gene models)
 * De novo assembly